skgrange/gissr/README.md

   - Point-in-polygon tests with `left_join_spatial`.
   - Calculate distances between spatial objects with `sp_distance`.
-    - `distance_by_haversine` does the same thing, but with a different method and for data frames.
+    - `distance_by_haversine` does the same thing, but with a different method, and for data frames.
   - Simplify spatial objects with `sp_simplify`.